 {191}

-&#8220;God hath set some in the church.&#8221; We will content ourselves with what the reporter says himself elsewhere; not man, but God.
+"God hath set some in the church".
+We will content ourselves with what the reporter says himself elsewhere; not man, but God.
 I do not think that he wishes to make apostles, and who was it that ordained prophets, teachers?
-But it suffices to say that the apostle only speaks here of the operation of the Holy Spirit. &#8220;*But all these worketh that one and the selfsame Spirit,* dividing to every man severally as he will.&#8221; This is how God appoints.
+But it suffices to say that the apostle only speaks here of the operation of the Holy Spirit. "*But all these worketh that one and the selfsame Spirit*, dividing to every man severally as he will".
+This is how God appoints.

 @Ephesians 4: 11, 12, is quoted; but I find here that Christ has bestowed the gifts, and in nowise that man made a body of those who possessed them.
 I find that the apostle, in the Epistle to the Galatians, asserts, as his glory, that his ministry was not of men, nor by man, but by Jesus Christ, and by God the Father.
-Who was it that set apart the prophets when it is said &#8220;so that all may speak and that all may be edified?&#8221; Who from among men ordained those that, at the time of the persecution which took place at the death of Stephen, went everywhere preaching the word?
+Who was it that set apart the prophets when it is said "so that all may speak and that all may be edified?"
+Who from among men ordained those that, at the time of the persecution which took place at the death of Stephen, went everywhere preaching the word?
 Where is it said that these teachers, whom Christ had given as gifts, were ordained?
 What connection is there between all that and ordination, or a mission on the part of man?
 Is there no difference between the Lord Jesus, the head of the body, who imparts gifts to men by the Holy Spirit, according to His good pleasure, and an academy for bringing up a clergy?
-Is it then intended to educate apostles, for they are mentioned here just as much as teachers?| What an extraordinary confusion is found in the mind of man, the instant he desires to be something!
+Is it then intended to educate apostles, for they are mentioned here just as much as teachers?¦ What an extraordinary confusion is found in the mind of man, the instant he desires to be something!

-Let us examine the other passages quoted. @Romans 10: 14, 15: &#8220;How shall they preach except they be sent?
-How beautiful are the feet of them who preach the gospel of peace.&#8221; Is it then a clergy?
+Let us examine the other passages quoted. @Romans 10: 14, 15: "How shall they preach except they be sent?
+How beautiful are the feet of them who preach the gospel of peace".
+Is it then a clergy?
 Was it man who at that time sent out the apostle and others to preach the gospel?
-Was the apostle mistaken when he said, Not of man, *nor by man,* but by Jesus Christ?
+Was the apostle mistaken when he said, Not of man, *nor by man*, but by Jesus Christ?
 Was he not then one of those who were sent?
-What a singular feeling of self-satisfaction must exist, when after *sent* is added &#8220;*by men&#8221;* and when God is thus found excluded
+What a singular feeling of self-satisfaction must exist, when after *sent* is added "*by men*", and when God is thus found excluded

-| I see in effect that the dear brother I have in view, amiably imaginative, compares the school of theology to the twelve who were with Jesus.
+¦I see in effect that the dear brother I have in view, amiably imaginative, compares the school of theology to the twelve who were with Jesus.
 I had only paid attention to the passages quoted.
 As to this allusion, I do not occupy myself with it; I see more of the reporter than of the Report; it is unnecessary I think to argue about it.
 (Page 15 of the Report.)

 {192}